 Concerns and reservations are not unusual for adults returning to school.
 The good news is that these barriers are surmountable if you take these tips into consideration:

-Compare the tuition and enrollment fees of different schools and degrees.
+- Think through the financing – Compare the tuition and enrollment fees of different schools and degrees.
 Don’t forget to factor in miscellaneous expenses like textbooks and transportation.
 Look at your current spending to see if any funds could be reallocated toward school.
 There are many high-quality community colleges and online universities that are less expensive to attend.
 If you’re working, find out if you’re eligible for employer tuition assistance.
 Check out the list of federal grants and apply for scholarships that target adult students.

-Adult students are more likely to have work and family obligations.
+- Balance your time – Adult students are more likely to have work and family obligations.
 If you work full-time, the flexibility of an online degree or night school may be a good fit for you.
 For adults who are also in recovery, it’s important to prioritize your 12-Step meetings.
 Remember to always maintain a self-care routine, especially as it relates to your recovery.

-Your support network is essential when you embark on a new challenge.
+- Don’t be afraid to ask for help – Your support network is essential when you embark on a new challenge.
 This can include your partner, friends, parents, coworkers, fellow students, teachers or your sponsor.
 If you’re struggling with a particular course or finding it too hard to balance it all, be sure to reach out to your support network for help.

 As you develop your plan, remember to ask yourself these important questions: